Masters in Design: Thesis Project

 i put these posters in restrooms, bars, college buildings and other places where I could reach out to more women

-Through a careful analysis of the situation at hand, new constraints were set up and acknowledged, such as the manifestation of co-design within the four walls of a home.
+Through a careful analysis of the evolving circumstances, new constraints were identified and embraced—most notably, the challenge of facilitating co-design within the confines of a home.

 Made on